danielegiardiello/Prediction_performance_survival/README.md

 + 03_predsurv_extended a more extensive illustration of 01_predsurv_simplified for users with more advanced statistical knowledge (work in progress);

-Dat, external functions and figures are available in the corresponding subfolder.
+Data, external functions and figures are available in the corresponding subfolder.
 A general SAS code will be also available.